What ‘democratic socialism’ really means: The movement reshaping America’s left

 The idea of “democratic socialism” is hardly new.
 Friedrich Engels, the co-author of The Communist Manifesto along with Marx, wrote a description of "democratic socialists" back in 1847.

 He described "democratic socialists" as those who "favor some of the same measures the communists advocate."
-Engels scolded such "democratic socialists" for not pursuing total revolution, but he also listed three points that democratic socialists and communists tend agree on.
+Engels scolded such "democratic socialists" for not pursuing total revolution, but he also listed three points that democratic socialists and communists tend to agree on.

 - "By limiting private property in such a way that it gradually prepares the way for its transformation into social property, e.g., by progressive taxation, limitation of the right of inheritance in favour of the state, etc."